 The sausages are grilled fresh to order and served with mustard and crusty bread.
 During the same visit, we also ordered a peasants beef soup that was quite delicious- it tasted like something your grandmother would make for you during winter.

 During my return visit to Bucharest I was able to check out Blue Margarita, which had opened since I was last in town.
-I was worried about having two different Mexican food restaurants on the list but as I found out, Blue Margarita does more than Mexican food.
-The restaurant focuses on South American cuisine, like this traditional Brazilian stew that I tried.
+Thinking it was a Mexican restaurant I soon found Blue Margarita does much more than just Mexican food.
+The restaurant also focuses on South American cuisine, like this traditional Brazilian stew that I tried.

 The menu is updated interpretations of traditional South American dishes.
 The young chef is creative and passionate and you can tell a lot of thought has gone into his menu.